top of page

 Why we do this?

 “Extinction is imminent in the East Australia population without urgent conservation methods.
 Our East Coast population migrates between NSW and QLD and their distinct DNA structure suggests that they have been separated from other Grey Nurse (or Sand Tiger) populations for many thousands of years.
 The only hope for this population of sharks is to protect and conserve at is left of this fragile population.
 Targeted over-fishing to these sharks decimated the population in the 1970s leaving only around 200 individuals left.
-Spot A Shark aims to raise awareness and gather evidence to help protect this shark species so that future generations can continue to marvel at their outstanding beauty”, Sean Barker
+Spot a Shark aims to raise awareness and gather evidence to help protect this shark species so that future generations can continue to marvel at their outstanding beauty”, Sean Barker

 How does it work?